goblet/goblet/docs/source/infrastructures.rst

     from goblet.resources.alerts import MetricCondition,LogMatchCondition,CustomMetricCondition
     app = Goblet()

-    # Example Metric Alert for the cloudfunctin metric execution_count with a threshold of 10
+    # Example Metric Alert for the cloudfunction metric execution_count with a threshold of 10
     app.alert("metric",conditions=[MetricCondition("test", metric="cloudfunctions.googleapis.com/function/execution_count", value=10)])

     # Example Log Match metric that will trigger an incendent off of any Error logs